-Impact Attenuators
+8-25 Impact Attenuators

-Impact attenuators can be used as an end treatment for barriers or to prevent errant vehicles from impacting other fixed objects.
-Keep records of impact attenuators in use: brand, an illustrated layout showing parts order numbers, module locations and weights, and a photograph of the installation.
+Impact attenuators can be used as an end treatment for barriers or to prevent vehicles from impacting non-breakaway fixed objects.
+When installing or repairing an attenuator, document (in HATS) the brand, layout showing parts order numbers, module locations and weights, and provide photographs of the device.